-This tour begins in the Middle Run day use parking lot.
+This tour begins in the Middle Run day-use parking lot and covers the trails north of this parking lot.

-trail loop is taken to a connector to Whitley Farms trail.
-The northern half of Whitley Farms leads to another connector which crosses Pleasant Hill road into the David English
+trail loop is taken to a connector to Whitley Farms Trail, where you'll experience some of the open, grassy fields intermixed with the forest.
+The northern half of Whitley Farms leads to another connector which crosses Pleasant Hill Road into the David English

 loop.
-The Twins Pond cutoff trail can be taken just after passing the park office to shorten the David English
+The Twin Ponds cutoff trail can be taken just after passing the park office to shorten the David English

 loop if desired.